BRENT BOOKWALTER

 DRONES AND PLANES, 16 YEARS OLD

-At CU Boulder I am a part of the CU powerlifting team where I train and compete nationally along side my friends.
+At CU Boulder I am a part of the CU powerlifting team where I train and compete nationally alongside my friends.
 The main lifts I compete in are Squat, Bench, and Deadlift.
-The training is intense but it allows me to prove to myself hard work and dedication will come a long way.
-Overall, I am currently in my Junior year and have just completed subjects like Mechanics of solids and Dynamics.
-My classes are challenging but I love the learning and exploring why the world works as it does.
-Every class I take makes my interest and imagination grow.
+The training is intense but it allows me to prove to myself hard work and dedication pay off.
+Overall, I am currently in my fourth year and have just completed: Component Design, Heat Transfer, and Computational Methods.
+My classes are challenging but I love learning and exploring how the world works.
+Every class I take sparks my interest and imagination.

 Experience